janjasplan/devops24/examinations/18/README.md

         "reversed_message": "em liaf"
     }

+**Answer**

+I create a python file named `anagrammer.py` and place it in the `library` folder.

+With the `AnsibleModule` class i create a dictionary `argument_spec` which will contain arguments in form of a dict.
+The argument needs to be a string value and with the `required` value this parameter is a must when calling the module.

+With `module.params` the value from inside my `message` dict is stored in the variable `message`.
+I create another variable `reversed_message` which is the previous variable in reverse.

+If the `message` variable is not equal to the `reversed_message` then the `changed` variable is set to true.
+Otherwise it is false.

+I proceed with an `if` statement in case of the message "fail me" is being submitted.
+With the `module.fail_json` module the output will be marked in red.

+The `result` dict is containing the variables changed, original_message and reversed_message.

+I then use the `module.exit_json` module and unpack the content inside the `result` dict.

 # QUESTION B

 Study the output of `ansible-config dump | grep -i module_path`.
 You will notice that there is a directory